Skip to main content

 "role": "user",

-"content": "You seem to be repeating the same action.
-Please try a different approach or provide your final answer."
+"content": "You're repeating yourself.
+Try a different approach or give your final answer."

 })